USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 USCIS Premium Processing Process (2026)

-- File the case
+- File the underlying case (I-129, I-140, etc.)

-- Submit Form I-907
+- Submit Form I-907 with the premium processing fee

-- USCIS starts the clock
+- USCIS starts the premium processing clock (in business days)

-- Final decision
+- Final decision on the underlying case

 Related Visa Guides and Timelines